Spotting the Signs of Heat-Damaged Hair

 Cash: Feel the texture of your hair at the root in its least exposed and hypothetically healthiest area, then feel the hair at the ends.
 How do they compare?
 If the hair at the ends feels crunchy, dry, and stiff compared to the roots, you’ve got damage.

-SEVEN: What about severe heat damage?
-What are the signs?
+SEVEN: What are the signs of severe heat damage?

 Cash: If your hair is severely damaged, no grab, weight or bounce test is necessary.
 You will see white nodules at the ends of your hair.
 A quick friction test will tell you a lot.
 Slide one hair strand that has a white nodule at the end between two fingernails.
 If heat damage is present, the white tip will break off easily.